-Many proponents of natural cosmetics recommend diluting glycerin with rosewater, as rosewater hydrates the skin and refines pores.
-A found that rose had positive antioxidant effects on the skin.
+Many proponents of natural cosmetics recommend diluting glycerin with rosewater, as rosewater is thought to hydrate the skin and refine pores.
+A 2019 study found that rose had positive antioxidant and anti-inflammatory effects on the skin.

-Although there doesn’t appear to be many reported side effects, glycerin is a natural product, so there’s always potential for an allergic reaction.
+Although there don’t appear to be many reported side effects, glycerin is a natural product, so there’s always potential for an allergic reaction.

 If you experience redness, itching, or rash, stop using the product immediately.
 Look for an alternate product that doesn’t contain glycerin, and be sure to read the labels carefully.